iMashedGT/iMas/README.md

 <br/>

-<p>Hi 👋, I am **Imas** , an enthusiastic and ambitious **Community Manager** in various places on Discord, specializing in **Design, Video Editing, and UI/UX**.
+<p>Hi 👋, I am <b>iMas</b> , an enthusiastic and ambitious <b>Community Manager</b> in various places on Discord, specializing in <b>Design, Video Editing, and UI/UX</b>.
 I thrive on creativity, problem-solving, and making impactful user experiences.
 I love networking, joining new communities, and contributing value ✨.
 <div>
 <details>
   <summary>🧑 More about me</summary>